Boosting quantum annealing performance through direct polynomial unconstrained binary optimization: PUBO problems and their resource requirements

-In this section, we list a number of optimization problems that are naturally formulated in terms of PUBO instances.
-We put a focus on cubic problems because the corresponding three-body Hamiltonians typically represent the least complex beyond-quadratic interactions that can be implemented on present-day quantum devices.
+In this section, we discuss two instructive examples of optimization problems that can naturally be formulated as PUBO.
+We start in \cref{subsec:toy_model} by illustrating the advantages of the PUBO formulation in terms of spatial resources, i.e., number of required qubits, for the simple toy model of minimizing a polynomial function.
+In \cref{subsec:3sat}, we dive in some detail into the paradigmatic 3-SAT problem, which is the model we use for our numerical analysis in the rest of this work.

-We start in \cref{subsec:toy_model} by illustrating the advantages of the PUBO formulation in terms of spatial resources, i.e., number of required qubits, for a simple toy model of minimizing a polynomial function.
-In \cref{subsec:3sat}, we dive in some detail into the paradigmatic 3-SAT problem, which is the main model we use for our numerical analysis further below. \Cref{subsec:FurtherPUBOproblems} briefly presents a collection of further examples, illustrating the ubiquity of PUBO problems.
+\Cref{app:other_PUBO} briefly presents a collection of further examples (the $p$-spin model, hypergraph coloring, NAE-k-SAT, and the traveling salesperson problem with time windows), illustrating the ubiquity of PUBO problems.